tatu-at-datastax/DataApiInsertManyTest/README.md

 # DataApiInsertManyTest

-Test suite for analysing performance of "InsertMany" operation of DataStax Data API
+Test suite for analysing performance of "InsertMany" operation of DataStax Data API.